Making Vaccines: Process of Vaccine Development

 During these studies, as with the previous phases, no one working with the patients, testing the samples collected from patients, or calculating the results, knows which participants received the vaccine and which did not.

-After completion of these studies, it takes another year and a half to two years for the company to review the data, complete the product license request, and launch the product.
+After completion of these studies, it takes another year and a half to two years for the company to review the data, complete the product license request, and prepare to launch the product.
 The FDA, which does site visits throughout the entire process, then takes about 10 months to further study the data before the product can be offered to the public.

 After licensure, experts for the Centers for Disease Control and Prevention (CDC) will also review the data and determine who should be able to get the vaccine.
 This is essentially the third set of scientists reviewing the same data.
 Often, the company or healthcare providers who helped run the Phase III studies will also publish the results in a scientific journal for review by other scientists.